-Encore Recovery Solutions offers a range of treatment protocols to guide those in need toward recovery.
+Encore Outpatient Services offers a range of treatment protocols to guide those in need toward recovery.
 We offer partial-hospitalization programs, intensive outpatient programs as well as transitional/extended care programs.
 If you have any questions about the use of somatic experiencing to treat trauma, visit our contact page and we’d love to provide answers!

 Additional Resources for Healing & Learning

 Waking the Tiger Healing Trauma The Innate Capacity to Transform Overwhelming Experiences by Peter Levine

 Nurturing Resilience by Kathy L. Kain, Stephen J. Terrell, Peter A. Levine Ph.D.

 Somatic experiencing (journal): Using interoception and proprioception as core elements of trauma therapy

 Peter Levine – Trauma Resolution and Addiction Treatment

 Dr. Peter A Levine Interview on Healing Trauma and Restoring Goodness